-Even if you’re not from my neck of the woods, you’ve likely heard about The Castle in the Rockies.
+Even if you’re not from my neck of the woods, you’ve likely heard about the Castle in the Rockies in Banff.
 Fairmont Banff Springs is one of the world’s most iconic hotels, the jewel in the crown of Banff National Park.
 This historic hotel first opened its doors way back in 1888, but has been totally modernized with a swish spa, luxe pool and renovated rooms.
-She may be old, but like most grand dame’s she sure isn’t tired.

 Table of Contents